Is a Clutch Covered Under Warranty?

 Clutch warranty coverage

-Standard car warranties don’t often cover traditional clutches because they wear over time.
+Standard car warranties don’t often cover traditional clutches because they wear out over time.
 Like oil and oil filters, your clutch is something you must replace to keep your car running well after a certain number of miles.

 Car care can get expensive, especially when warranties don’t cover specific parts.
 Set aside savings each month for potential out-of-pocket expenses related to clutch maintenance.